giakou4/Computer-Architecture/Lab2/README.md

 > A1 = B1 = C1 = 6 transistors / bit
 > A2, B2, C2 depends on the associativity(for direct mapped equals 0 , for 2,4-way equals 24, for 4+ equals no_of_muxs*24)
-> D is the cost of the wire for the cache line
+> D is the cost of the MUX of the cache line

 Transistors' cost has changed over the years.
 In 1968 the average cost was 1, in 2002, the average cost was 0.00000026 source: [singularity.com](singularity.com)